Alexander Chiu, M.D.

 Publications: Click here

-Dr. Chiu's academic and clinical focus is in the field of endoscopic and minimally invasive surgery of the nose, sinuses and skull base.
+Dr. Chiu's academic and clinical focus is in the field of endoscopic and minimally invasive surgery of the nose, sinuses and anterior skull base.
 Dr. Chiu completed his medical degree at Albany Medical College and residency training in Otolaryngology-Head and Neck Surgery at Georgetown University Medical Center.
 He completed a fellowship in sinus and skull base surgery at Stanford University.

 Dr. Chiu is actively involved with research involving the topics of chronic rhinosinusitis, sinonasal tumors and outcomes of sinus and skull base surgery.
 He pioneered an animal model for the study of topical medications for sinusitis and holds multiple current and past foundation and industry grants.